Semantic Versioning: An OverviewWritten on 2nd August 2015

 For more information checkout the official Semantic Versioning guidelines.

-Luke is a full stack developer, amateur photographer, a reader of many subjects, and a global traveller who occasionally blogs about some of his interests and discoveries.
+Luke is a senior fullstack software engineer, amateur photographer, a reader of many subjects, and a global traveller who occasionally blogs about some of his interests and discoveries.